balancer/balancer-sdk/README.md

 ### Contributing/Suggestions

-IguanaDEX is a community driven project and we welcome external contributions and feedback.
-Please see the Contributing guides within each project for guidance on how to submit code.
-If you have any suggestions or requests please open an issue in this repo with some further details and we'll be happy to investigate further.
+IguanaDEX is a community-driven project, contributions and feedback are welcome.
+Please refer to the Contributing guides within each GitHub repository for guidance on how to submit code.
+If you have any suggestions or requests please open an issue in this repo with some further details and IguanaDEX will be happy to investigate further.